jincao1/perl-syntax-ado/README.md

 # Perl Syntax Highlighting for Azure DevOps

-This is a bare bone extension providing syntax highlighting to Perl modules (`.pm`) and Perl test (`.t`) files.
+This is a bare bone extension providing syntax highlighting to Perl file extensions that does not have language associations in Azure DevOps.
-It was created because Azure DevOps currently only has `.pl` extensions registered to have syntax highlighting in the Monaco editor.

-At the time of writing, Microsoft and Azure DevOps for some reason is not associating other common Perl files with their corresponding extensions resulting in them rendered as plain text.
+At the time of writing, Microsoft and Azure DevOps for some reason is only associating `.pl` files with Perl.
+All other common Perl extensions were not included.
 This aims to address that.

+# Overview

+See [Overview](overview.md) for full details on what extensions this is enabled on.

 # Building Extension